cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     ```
     oc pipeline --tekton
     ```
-    - Use down arrow and select `ibm-golang`
+    - Use down/up arrow and select `ibm-golang`
-    - Hit Enter to select image scan
+    - Hit Enter to enable image scanning
     - Open the url to see the pipeline running in the OpenShift Console

 1. Verify that Pipeline Run completeled succesfully